 The Knight of the Cart, written by Chretien de Troyes and dedicated to Eleanor of Aquitaine, was the literary piece that first introduced Lancelot’s passionate love for Guenevere, King Arthur’s wife.
 Unlike Capellanus’ work which seriously discussed courtly love, Troyes was critical (others say “mocking”) of the conventions of courtly romance.
 Joining the ranks of these well-known poets is Geoffrey Chaucer, author of Canterbury Tales, who wrote about courtly love for a married woman in The Miller’s Tale.

 The feudal system and the consequent relationship between a knight and his lord had also influenced the rules of courtly love.
 The knight would swear an oath of fealty to his liege lord’s lady just as he did with his lord.
 In literature, should a knight enter a love relationship with his courtly lady, the latter dominated the relationship and the knight had to obey and submit.

 Though courtly love may not be consummated and the lady may be oblivious to the knight’s affections, the knight was propelled to do great deeds so as to feel deserving of his lady’s love if not to earn her favor.
 Courtly love was one of the engines that fuelled a knight’s valour.

 Courtly love was conducted through different stages.
 In the Medieval times, love was not love until each stage was followed:

-Courtly love emerged out of the need to express and show love in the Medieval times.
+Courtly love emerged out of the need to express and show love in medieval times.
 Despite its strict rules and unclear boundaries, it gave knights a sensational reputation in history.
-The present civilization is still replete with the ideals of courtly love though a number of the rules have changed.
+The present civilization is still replete with the ideals of courtly love through a number of the rules that have changed.